 - Incoming SDP offer: The device arranges the coder list according to the order in the Allowed Coders Group table.
 The coders listed higher up in the table take preference over ones listed lower down in the table.
 This feature is enabled by setting the 'Allowed Coders Mode' parameter in the IP Profile table to Preference or Restriction and Preference.
 If set to Preference, in addition to the Allowed coders that are listed first in the SDP offer, the original coders received in the SDP are retained and listed after the Allowed coders.
-Thus, this mode does not necessarily restrict coder use to Allowed coders, but uses (prefers) the Allowed coders whenever possible. - Outgoing SDP offer: The coders are arranged in the SDP offer according to the above if only Allowed coders are used.
+Thus, this mode does not necessarily restrict coder use to Allowed coders, but uses (prefers) the Allowed coders whenever possible. - Outgoing SDP offer: If only Allowed coders are used, the coders are arranged in the SDP offer as described above.
+However, if Extension coders are also used, then the coder list is arranged according to the 'SBC Preferences Mode' parameter in the IP Profile table.
+This parameter can be configured to add the Extension coders after the Allowed coders (i.e., at the end of the list default) according to their order in the Coders Group table, or arrange Allowed and Extension coders according to their position in the Coders Group table.

-20.4.5 SRTP-RTP and SRTP-SRTP Transcoding
+19.4.8 SRTP-RTP and SRTP-SRTP Transcoding